Accessible Groove PizzaDigital Accessibility, Research, 2018-present

-To make Groove Pizza more accessible for visually impaired users, I designed and implemented different color palettes, keyboard controls for actions you can perform within the app and audio cues.
+To make Groove Pizza more accessible for visually impaired users, I designed and implemented different color palettes, audio cues and keyboard controls for actions you can perform within the app.

 Through some unofficial testing with both visual users and visually impaired users, a challenge we noticed is that audio cues at times can interfere with the music making process.
 Therefore, we implemented different modes of audio output including Practice Mode (audio cues using speech), Sonification Mode (audio cues using music notes), and Performance Mode (no audio cues).

 This project demo was accepted into the 2019 ASSETS conference, for which I designed a poster displaying the instructions:

 Read our short paper here to find out more about the background of the project and research questions.